burger

 • … via an IP camera, or an external source from which the servers will pull the stream

-2. Create a player to offer the stream to your internet users
+Create a Player to offer the stream to viewers

 2. Click directly on the name assigned to the relevant product.